erinbedri/stockTracker/README.md

 # Stock Watchlist

 ## Description:
 "Stock Watchlist" is a React app deployed on Firebase that enables users to browse and monitor stocks by adding them to their watchlist.
-The app utilizes the ApexCharts library to display historic stock data and stores user information on local storage for easy accessibility.
+The app utilizes the ApexCharts library to display historic stock data.

 ## URL:
 https://stock-watchlist-8222a.web.app/